dcos/dcos-e2e/docs/source/aws-backend.rst

 -------------------

 SSH is used to access cluster nodes.
-The ``dcos-e2e`` testing environment provides tool to run commands on clusters, however for debugging purposes it may be desirable to access a cluster node manually.
+The ``dcos-e2e`` testing environment provides tools to run commands on clusters, however for debugging purposes it may be desirable to access a cluster node manually.
 The AWS backend generates a key